by Texas Homesteader ~

 When You Need Self-Rising Flour Instead

 But I overlooked the fact that it called for self-rising flour instead of all purpose flour.
-Y’all know as much as RancherMan LOVES bread that I always have all-purpose flour in my pantry.
+I seldom have self-rising flour available in my pantry.

 No worries.
 I’ll just make my own fresh self-rising flour instead.
-It’s easy and I only need to add two tiny ingredients – baking powder and salt.
+It’s easy and I only need all purpose flour & two tiny ingredients – baking powder and salt.

 My recipe called for a cup of self-rising flour so that’s the quantity I’m showing in the recipe below.